Best Stand Mixers – Top Picks and Reviews 2017

 Now once you understand what kind of stand mixers you need to look at the first place, you then need to pay attention to what kind of features you want.
 Lets’ talk about the basic tasks first.

 - A good mixer can easily whip cream or egg whites effectively.

 - It manages to incorporate air into sugar or butter mix for fluffy layers

 - And finally knead the dough, without moving all over the counter top.

 These are the basic three tasks you want your stand mixer to do.
 How well they do these, depends on the power & efficiency of the motor.
 Generally, KitchenAid and Cuisinart mixers that we have reviewed handle all this without a hiccup.

 Now coming to bowl sizes, for a home-cook, a 4 or 5-quart bowl is more than enough.
 It can easily help you four dozen standard-sized cookies.
 If you are however an avid baker, then you can go up to 6-quart stand mixers, but you generally are not able to mix small batches, in such large sized bowls.

 Finally, we would like to talk about the common concerns about a stand mixer.
-First of the bais accessories you use with the like the beater or the dough hook should be made of metal.
+Firstly, the accessories you use with the mixer like the beater or the dough hook should be made of metal.
 The coat (especially nylon) over some accessories generally chips off.
 This exposes your food to harmful chemicals, so you are better with burnished metal accessories.